tusharv01/Line_Coder/README.md

 Run Cells:
 Once the notebook is open, you can run individual cells by selecting a cell and clicking the "Run" button or using the keyboard shortcut (usually Shift + Enter).

-Using Jupyter Notebook (Online Services):
-If you don't want to install Jupyter Notebook locally, you can use online services like Google Colab or Microsoft Azure Notebooks.

-Google Colab:
-Upload the .ipynb File to Google Drive.
-Open Google Colab (colab.research.google.com).
-Click on "Open Notebook" and select the .ipynb file from Google Drive.
-Run the cells as needed.
-Microsoft Azure Notebooks:
-Upload the .ipynb File to Azure Notebooks.
-Open the notebook in Azure Notebooks.
-Run the cells as needed.
-Make sure you have an active internet connection for online services.

-Choose the method that fits your preference and environment.

 5. Follow the on-screen prompts to input preferences for data generation, encoding, and scrambling.